VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 There is two strategies.
 If you'd like to show place holder loading `PagedListAdapter` pass `null` as an item to view holder if it isn't loaded yet.
 ![example of place holder loading](https://raw.githubusercontent.com/zalog/placeholder-loading/HEAD/docs/imgs/placeholder-loading-demo-3.gif)

+## Issue 2: display custom data associated with the request
+display all items count